Zverik/speaking/README.md

   An in-depth review of mapping and tagging practices of OSM, how it fares against proprietary POI providers, and what one needs to know to use the data.
 * FOSS4G: [What in-game maps can teach us](https://www.youtube.com/watch?v=qgsQbdg96LI).
   An impromptu talk made on Nintendo Switch about in-game maps, how do they work, and how they are different from real world maps.
-* State of the Map: Meet Your Mapper.
+* State of the Map EU: Meet Your Mapper.
   A warming up show together with Gregory Marler before the event.
-* State of the Map: [Point of Interest Anyone?](https://www.youtube.com/watch?v=ZV6G3m8SP5g).
+* State of the Map EU: [Point of Interest Anyone?](https://www.youtube.com/watch?v=ZV6G3m8SP5g).
   State of points of interest and their imports in OSM, and how can we make them better.
-* State of the Map: Two cool things on Every Door roadmap.
+* State of the Map EU: Two cool things on Every Door roadmap.
   Lightning talk on walking papers and advanced configuration in Every Door.
 * GIS Päev: Miks kasutada GeoPackage? ("Why use GeoPackage?", no recording).
   Exploring open geodata formats: GeoJSON, Spatialite, and GeoPackage.